 Not taking your marbles away in a huff,

-But trusting God's grace for them still is enough.
+But trusting God's grace will go on, is enough.

 You won't change the world, and not always succeed,